 Welcome to the Active Perception Lab

+The Active Perception Laboratory is dedicated to studying human vision in the context of natural motor behavior.
 Directed by Drs.
-Martina Poletti and Michele Rucci, the Active Perception Laboratory is dedicated to the study of human visual functions.
-The laboratory is part of the Department of Brain & Cognitive Sciences and located in the Center for Visual Science at the University of Rochester.
+Martina Poletti and Michele Rucci, the laboratory is part of the Department of Brain & Cognitive Sciences and is located within the Center for Visual Science at the University of Rochester.

 Active Perception Lab 2021